 the main benefit of a Certificate of Good Standing is where you’re looking to conduct business abroad

 However, the main benefit of a Certificate of Good Standing is where you’re looking to conduct business abroad.
 If you’re setting up a foreign branch in another country, you’ll generally need to provide a Certificate of Good Standing to the official registrar (the equivalent of Companies House) in that country.
 They’ll request this to assure themselves that the UK company is on top of its regulatory obligations.

 Even if your business is solely based in the UK, a Certificate of Good Standing may be requested by:

 Simply confirming that a company has been in existence since its incorporation and that no action is currently being taken to remove the company from the register is probably insufficient detail for some of the above organisations.
-Accordingly Companies House can include additional information on the Certificate of Good Standing if required, for example:
+If required, Companies House can also include the following additional information on the Certificate of Good Standing:

 - Registered office address